- Manhasset Union Free School District

 3. Gathering information about bullying at school directly from students (through surveys and other mechanisms); analyzing and using the data gathered to assist in decision-making about programming and resource allocation.

-4. Establishing clear school-wide and classroom rules about bullying, consistent with the District’s Code of Conduct.
+4. Establishing clear school-wide and classroom rules about bullying, consistent with the District’s Code of Conduct (Policy 5300 and all sub-sections).

 5. Training adults in the school community to respond sensitively and consistently to bullying.

-6. Raising awareness among adults, through training, of the school experiences of marginalized student populations (as enumerated in the Definitions section of Policy #0115), social stigma in the school environment, gender norms in the school environment, and strategies for disrupting bullying, intimidation, harassment or other forms of violence.
+6. Raising awareness among adults, through training, of the school experiences of marginalized student populations (as enumerated in the Definitions section of Policy 0115 – Student Harassment & Bullying Prevention & Intervention), social stigma in the school environment, gender norms in the school environment, and strategies for disrupting bullying, intimidation, harassment or other forms of violence.

 7. Providing adequate supervision, particularly in less structured areas such as in the hallways, in the cafeteria, on school buses and on the playground.